needle-tools/needle-engine-support/documentation/showcase-mercedes-benz.md

 Our lighting model is based on reflection probes in unity.
 We do not need any directional or point lights, only ambient lighting.

-Needle uses the skybox as an source of lighting, it currently doesn't support any other source of "Environment Lighting".
-So we have to choose a source of reflections and lighting accordingly.

 We're using this skybox: